 If you cannot make alternative arrangements, you may bring your baby to a select number of adult events.
 Please reach out to our box office via firstname.lastname@example.org to enquire about a free baby ticket.
 Out of consideration to others, we ask that you leave the venue if your baby is noisy – our staff can help you to exit.

-This year, as we celebrate our 25th anniversary, we also celebrate moving into our new home at the beautiful and historic Merrion Square Park.
+The festival’s new home is the beautiful and historic Merrion Square Park.
 Surrounded on all sides by the rich history of Dublin, we look forward to welcoming you to this literary oasis in the heart of the city going forward.

 Main Festival Site in May